Olivia Holt: Career

-Television
+2007–2011: Rise to prominence

 Holt began her acting career in local theater productions.
 She started appearing in television commercials at the age of 10, for products including Hasbro, Kidz Bop 14, Mattel, Bratz dolls, Littlest Pet Shop, and Girl Gourmet.

+Possessing skills in gymnastics, Holt was cast in Disney XD's martial arts comedy Kickin' It, which premiered on June 13, 2011.
+She played the role of Kim Crawford in the series, as a main character in the first through third seasons, and as a special guest on three episodes in the fourth season.